Skip to content

 A Eurasian griffon vulture with a broad wingspan gliding above the green canyon wall of the Uvac reserve

-A griffon vulture riding the thermals along the Uvac cliffs - the reintroduced colony here is one of the largest in the Balkans.
+A griffon vulture riding the thermals along the Uvac cliffs - the reintroduced colony here's one of the largest in the Balkans.
 Photo: Ivanbuki / Wikimedia Commons, CC BY-SA 4.0 - https://commons.wikimedia.org/wiki/File:Eurasian_griffon_vulture_flying_over_nature_reserve_Uvac,_Serbia_02.jpg

 The viewpoints: seeing the meanders from above

 The classic Uvac experience is looking down on a meander from the cliff edge, and the reserve has around a dozen arranged lookouts for exactly this.
-The three you will hear named are Molitva, Veliki Vrh and Veliki Krš.
+The three you’ll hear named are Molitva, Veliki Vrh and Veliki Krš.

 A sharp entrenched meander of the Uvac with turquoise-green water and white limestone cliffs